smranjanmishra/Java-Oops/README.md

 ## Constructors
+- It is a special method in Java.
+- The constructor name is always the same as the class name.
+- It does not have a return type.
+- It is used for initialization and object creation.
-Constructors initialize objects.
-They have the same name as the class, no return type, and are called once during object creation.
+- Constructors are only called once at object creation.
+- Memory allocation happens when the constructor is called.

 ## Types
-Non-Parameterized: Sets default values.
+- Non-Parameterized: Sets default values.
-Parameterized: Initializes with specific values.
+- Parameterized: Initializes with specific values.
-Copy Constructor: Copies data from an existing object.
+- Copy Constructor: Copies data from an existing object.

+Ex :
 class Student {
     String name;
     int age;